 Each array depth should be indented one level.
 The ending parenthesis of the array should be indented such that it aligns with the indent level of its defining index.

 Blesta uses PSR-2 control structure styles.
 Each statement should begin on its own line.
 The exception to this rule is do-while.

 Class names should be CamelCased.
 Only a single class should appear in a file.
 Class file names should correlate to the class name, be lowercase, and use underscores to separate words.
 Class constructors should be named using the __construct() magic method.

 All member variables should be declared at the top of the class, before any methods are declared.
 Variables must always declare their visibility using public, private, or protected.

 Method names should begin with a lowercase letter and be camelCased.
-Type hinting should be used whenever possible, but must conform to PHP 5.1 syntax (i.e. only objects and arrays may be defined using type hints).
+Type hinting should be used whenever possible, but must conform to PHP 5.4 syntax (i.e. only objects, arrays, and callables may be defined using type hints).

 There are three types of comments that may be used in PHP.
 They are block comments (/* */), inline comments (//), and shell comments (#).

 Block comments are used for doc commenting and commenting out large sections of code.
 Blesta uses PHPDoc syntax for all doc comments.
 Block comments may not be used as a substitute for inline comments.